FREE SHIPPING ON ORDERS OVER $100

 Immune Cell Release

-Histamine is produced as part of your immune system’s response in order to trigger inflammation.
+Histamine is produced as part of your immune system’s response to trigger inflammation.
 Basophils and mast cells secrete histamine when your body detects one of these invaders.
 These cells reside in connective tissue and act as potent effector cells of the innate immune system.

 Mast cells are the major producer of histamine and express many receptors on their surface.
 These receptors are activated through stimulants such as allergens, complement peptides, and neuropeptides, which cause the mast cells to release various inflammatory mediators including histamine.